 5 self-care top tips to manage your mental health during the coronavirus lockdown

 BE KIND TO YOURSELF.
 It’s likely that most if not all of your usual routines have gone out the window.
 This means you are having to more consciously decide how you spend your time whilst also adapting to new ways of working and living your life.
 You might be in lockdown alone or with family members you find difficult.
 Even if you have great relationships with the people you’re living with they’re all adapting to this new way of living too and that can be a real challenge!

-DON’T COMPARE your lockdown experience with other peoples.
+DON’T COMPARE your lockdown experience with the experiences of others.
 We’re all in this together and having to find a path through it at a time when our usual coping mechanisms and support networks might not be available to us.